kingluddite/web-dev-notes/full_stack/mean-stack/07-crud-and-routes.md

 ```

 `return res.status(500).json({err: err.message});`
-* returns a generic 500 error
+* Returns a generic 500 error
-* also returns a Mongoose error
+* Also returns a Mongoose error

 Now if you use Postman to create 3 todos.